 The State of Hawaii imposes a gross receipts tax on all business operations done in Hawaii.
+The Company records the tax revenue and expense on a gross basis.

 Employee Retirement Benefits

 The Company has an Employee Savings Plan (401(k)) and matches a percentage of employee contributions up to six percent of compensation.